seattlerb/vlad/README.txt

 == DESCRIPTION:

 Vlad the Deployer is pragmatic application deployment automation, without mercy.
-Much like capistrano, but with 1/10th the complexity.
-Vlad integrates seemlessly with rake, and uses familiar and standard tools like ssh and rsync.
+Much like Capistrano, but with 1/10th the complexity.
+Vlad integrates seamlessly with Rake, and uses familiar and standard tools like ssh and rsync.

 Impale your application on the heartless spike of the Deployer.